 For example, if you live in Atlanta, which is the main Delta hub, you would probably be happy with the perks offered by Delta Gold or even Platinum card despite the annual fees.
 But if you move to New York, where you have a much wider choice of carriers, it might not make sense to you to remain loyal to one airline anymore.
 Paying that annual fee for a Delta card may not seem like a good idea any longer.

 Why Not Just Close the Card

 When you feel that your credit card doesn’t fit your needs, your first impulse might be to get rid of it.
 But you need to be careful.
 Closing a credit card can have an impact on your credit score.
 When you close down a line of credit, your debt-to-credit ratio, also known as your utilization rate, may change and lower your score.
-This is not a good thing, as it’s a vital component of the FICO score, and many credit experts recommend to keep it under 10%.
+This is not a good thing, as it’s a vital component of the FICO score.
+Many credit experts recommend to keep it under 30%.

 American Express Downgrading Options